 Vending machines are not available to students during scheduled breakfast and lunch times.
+Any outside restaurant food brought into the cafeteria must be in non-labeled packaging.
 Students are prohibited from bringing sodas to school unless teacher or designee gives permission for a special activity.